-During the months of April and May 2017, pesticide applicators working with ODA will apply the insecticide Acelepryn G® to eradicate an infestation of JB.
+In April and May 2017, pesticide applicators worked with ODA to apply the insecticide Acelepryn G® to eradicate an infestation of JB.
 ODA is proposing to treat for JB again in 2018 and subsequent years as necessary.

 Acelepryn G® will be applied with hand-held spreaders.
 These are often used by homeowners to spread seed or dry fertilizer in their yards.

-The treatment area is a 1000-acre area in Cedar Mill, outside of Portland.
+The proposed treatment area for 2018 will include parts of Cedar Mill and Bethany in Washington County.
 Visit http://www.japanesebeetlepdx.info/treatment.html for application details.
 Acelepryn G® comes in a dry, granular form.
 It looks like light, brown granules that are 1/16” to 1/8” (1-2mm) in size.
 Once ODA has spread Acelepryn G® in affected areas, ODA will request that granules be watered into the ground by residents right after the application.